-A healthy lifestyle is one part of a successful hypertension management plan.
+A healthy lifestyle is one part of successful hypertension management.
 For many people, prescription medications are also an essential part of a treatment plan, especially as we get older 1.
 This article explains how some of the most popular medicines work.

 1. Beta-Blockers (examples: Atenolol, Metoprolol) 2

 Beta-blockers dilate (make bigger) blood vessels.
 This way blood flows better, putting less stress on the heart.
 Beta-blockers have a long history of effectiveness.
 They are generally taken 1-2 times a day with or without food.
 Beta-blockers also can help people feel calmer because they slow down your heart rate.
 Are there side-effects?
 Beta-blockers can cause dizziness and even make you feel sleepy.
 Your medical provider may need to adjust your dose from time to time.

 2. Calcium Channel Blockers (examples: Amlodipine, Verapamil) 2

 Calcium channel blockers are relatively new medications for high blood pressure.
 They work by opening blood vessels, which relieves pressure on the heart.
 Side effects can include constipation, headaches, and low blood pressure.

 3. ACE Inhibitors (Angiotensin-Converting Enzyme Inhibitors) (examples: lisinopril, ramipril) 2